lyndseybrowning/react-shopping-list/README.md

 This is a basic React shopping list with add and delete functionality.

-This code is based off Pro React by Cassio Zen.
+This project is a part of Pro React by Cassio Zen.